-- Complete my work on time. - Read at least 20 minutes a day outside of school time - Give to my parent/guardian all notices and information from my school everyday - Work hard and challenge myself. - Respect myself, and others, and take responsibility for my behavior. - Discuss with my parent/guardian what we did in school during the day. - Limit my screen time (computer, TV, gaming device) and make time for reading. - Be prepared for school every day---book bag, HW folder, pencil, etc.
+- Complete my work on time. - Read at least 20 minutes a day outside of school time - Give to my parent/guardian all notices and information from my school everyday - Work hard and challenge myself. - Respect myself, and others, and take responsibility for my behavior. - Discuss with my parent/guardian what we did in school during the day - Limit my screen time (computer, TV, gaming device) and make time for reading - Be prepared for school every day---book bag, HW folder, pencil, etc.

-Highlands Early Childhood Center will:
+Highlands Elementary School will:

-- Involve parents in the planning, review, and improvement of the school's parental involvement policy, in an organized, ongoing, and timely way. - Involve parents in the joint development of any school-wide program plan, in an organized, ongoing, and timely way. - Hold PAC (Parent Advisory Council) meeting(s) to inform parents of the school's participation in Title I programs, and to explain the Title I requirements, and the right of parents to be involved in Title I programs. - Provide information to parents in an understandable and uniform format, including alternative formats upon the request of parents with disabilities, and, to the extent practicable, in a language that parents can understand. - Provide to parents of participating children information in a timely manner about Title I programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet. - At the request of parents, provide opportunities for suggestions, and to participate, as appropriate, in decisions about the education of their children. - Provide to each parent an individual student report about the performance of their child on the district's benchmark assessments in Math and Reading.
+- Involve parents in the planning, review, and improvement of the school's parental involvement policy, in an organized, ongoing, and timely way. - Involve parents in the joint development of any school-wide program plan, in an organized, ongoing, and timely way. - Hold PAC (Parent Advisory Council) meeting(s) to inform parents of the school's participation in Title I programs, and to explain the Title I requirements, and the right of parents to be involved in Title I programs. - Provide information to parents in an understandable and uniform format, including alternative formats upon the request of parents with disabilities, and, to the extent practicable, in a language that parents can understand. - Provide to parents of participating children information in a timely manner about Title I programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet. - At the request of parents, provide opportunities for suggestions, and to participate, as appropriate, in decisions about the education of their children. - Provide to each parent an individual student report about the performance of their child on the district's benchmark assessments in Reading and Math, and, for grades 3 and 4, the PSSA assessment in Math and English Language Arts.